romainducrocq/wheelcc/README.md

 ## System specs

-- This language was developped and tested with:
+- This compiler was developped and tested with:
 ```
 gcc      (Debian 10.2.1-6) 10.2.1 20210110
 g++      (Debian 10.2.1-6) 10.2.1 20210110